cjbt/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-1. There are only three lines of code needed to make a server, import, declaration and server.listen.
+1. express.use which uses enables express to use middleware
-1. Express routing, separation of concern and making the file organization clean.
+1. Express routing, separation of concern and making the file organization clean. express.Router
 1. There are 4 homies

 - [ ] Describe Middleware?